 When a child is old enough to be taught to spit out their toothpaste rather than swallow it, they’re ready to be introduced to fluoridated toothpaste.
 This is usually around the age of 3.
 Make sure you monitor your child’s brushing and that no more than a pea-sized amount of toothpaste is used, and encourage them to spit out the excess toothpaste after brushing.
 Too much fluoride can cause fluorosis, which can damage their teeth.

-Their first visit to the dentist
+Their first visit to the Paediatric Dentist in Melbourne

 We recommend that your child visits us for their first appointment when they grow their first tooth, or by 1 year of age.
 This is the perfect time to start familiarising them with our comfortable clinic, so they should develop positive associations with dental care right from the start.